mui/material-ui/docs/data/joy/components/input/input.md

 ### Form props

-Standard form attributes, such as `required` and `disabled`, can be added to the input component.
+You can add standard form attributes such as `required` and `disabled` to the Input component:

 {{"demo": "InputFormProps.js"}}

 ### Validation

-The error state can be toggled using the `error` prop.
+Use the `error` prop to toggle the error state:

 {{"demo": "InputValidation.js"}}

 :::info
-Using the `color` prop with danger as value gets the same result:
+Using the `color` prop with `danger` as the value gives you the same result:

 ```js
 <Input color="danger" />